 Beyond what was shared at WWDC, we suspect one of the main thrusts for Apple changing its processor supplier lies with its dissatisfaction with Intel.
 The rate of innovation and improvement at Intel appears to have slowed in recent years, likely prompting Apple to look elsewhere for a solution.
 That line of thought was backed up by former Intel engineer François Piednoël, who claimed that the quality assurance of the company’s Skylake chips was “abnormally bad,” creating a tipping point that convinced Apple to end its partnership with Intel.

 The second major contributor is control.
 Apple could simply have switched to AMD for its processors (and this has been rumored in the past), but this would still leave it with the problem of relying on a third-party supplier whose objectives may not match Apple’s.
 By bringing the processor designs in-house, Apple can coordinate its hardware and software teams, ensuring each takes advantage of the features in the other.

 What is ARM?

-All of Apple’s chips use the ARM (standing for Advanced RISC Machine) architecture, designed by Arm Holdings.
-The designs are licensed out to other companies, such as Apple, who can then use these designs in their own processors.
+All of Apple’s A-series chips (and the M1 in newer Macs) use the ARM (standing for Advanced RISC Machine) architecture, designed by Arm Holdings.
+The designs are licensed out to other companies, including Apple, who can then use these designs in their own processors.
 Apple has used ARM designs extensively — every iPhone and iPad ever released has used an ARM-based processor, for instance.